Anton Ivanov-Goluboy: Biography

 Anton Ivanov was born a serf in a village of Kozakovo, Vladimir gubernia.
-From 1833 he studied painting in Saint Petersburg with Chernetsov's brothers.
+From 1833 he studied painting in Saint Petersburg with Chernetsov brothers.
 In 1838 he accompanied them on a trip on Volga River.
-In 1841 he was redeemed from serfdom by Chernetsov's brothers.
+In 1841 he was redeemed from serfdom by Chernetsov brothers.
 From 1841 to 1849 he was a pensioner of the Imperial Academy of Arts.
 From 1846 he lived in Italy.
-He died in Rome and buried at the Monte-Testacho cemetery.
+He died in Rome and is buried at the Protestant Cemetery.